uvarc/rc-learning/content/slides/WR_rivanna_intro/index.md

 ---
-title: WR Introduction to Rivanna
+title: "WR Introduction to Rivanna"
 summary: An introduction to using the Rivanna system
 authors: [uvarc]
 slides: